-2016 Monitoring plans
+2017 Monitoring plans

-The core Colorado butterfly plant monitoring work on WAFB will start in early August 2016.
+The core COBP monitoring work on WAFB will start in early August 2017.
 We will prepare a geo-referenced checklist of past management issues and questions that have been raised over the years in occupied habitat.
-We will ensure that all appropriate parties have the most current GIS layers representing Colorado butterfly plant distribution.
+We will ensure that all appropriate parties have the most current GIS layers representing COBP distribution.

-We will continue making advance visits to collect flea beetle larvae on Colorado butterfly plant and check if there is an outbreak event, making those visits as early as late June.
+We will continue making advance visits to collect flea beetle larvae on COBP and check if there is an outbreak event, making those visits as early as late June.
 The Unnamed Creek has been the most reliable place to find flea beetles and signs of herbivory outbreaks.
 In the case of heavy herbivory, we will collect larvae for rearing and identification.
 We will monitor fecundity of browsed plants.
 If the heavy herbivory is widespread, we will evaluate the presence and level of herbivory on nonflowering plants and their fate in the following year.

 We will continue censusing any dead flowering plants, a phenomenon that had not been addressed prior to 2013 monitoring.
 It may or may not be important in understanding trend.
-There are also unexplained patterns of deformed Colorado butterfly plant seeds (Figure 8 in Heidel and Tuthill 2015) that may or may not reflect a pathogen.
+There are also unexplained patterns of deformed COBP seeds (Figure 8 in Heidel and Tuthill 2015) that may or may not reflect a pathogen.

-We reiterate willingness to contribute to any status reviews by the U.S. Fish and Wildlife Service and promote closer communication, if not research coordination or collaboration, with others who are working on Colorado butterfly plant, including biologists working at Soapstone Prairie.
-It may have been possible to pursue flea beetle research in 2014 and 2015 there if such collaboration had been in place, and arrangements might still be set up to work there in 2016 if agreed upon by all parties.
-We will distribute copies of this report along with the invitation.
+We reiterate willingness to contribute to any status reviews by the U.S. Fish and Wildlife Service and promote closer communication and research coordination or collaboration, with others who are working on COBP.
+It may have been possible to pursue flea beetle research in 2014 and 2015 at Soapstone Prairie if such collaboration had been in place.
+We will distribute copies of this report with invitations for dialogue on these results as they have bearing for the species and its populations rangewide.